This Handbook contains everything you need to know about this Secret Compass Classic expedition to Sudan.

 Interact with the Bedouin, and local herders as you visit desert wells.

 Experience the hospitality of a country rarely visited by western tourists.

-You need to be at the team hotel in Khartoum by 1800 on the 4 March 2018 and the expedition officially ends after breakfast on the 18 March although you are free to depart anytime as many flights depart early in the morning.
+You need to be at the team hotel in Khartoum by 1800 on Day 1 of the expedition and the expedition officially ends after breakfast on Day 15, although you are free to depart anytime as many flights depart early in the morning.

 Travel insurance that provides cover for emergency repatriation in case of a medical emergency is compulsory for all expeditions.
 You should be aware that many standard insurance policies may not cover you adequately for all aspects of a remote expedition and so we strongly recommend that you purchase a suitably designed insurance policy.
 Secret Compass cannot comment on the suitability of your cover so if you are in any doubt please contact your policy provider and ask them to confirm that you are covered to our minimum standard (below).

 Emergency medical repatriation (to home country) including any associated expenses abroad of at least $500,000.

 Activities: ensure that any expedition activities are included, these could be trekking, horse riding, rafting, MTB etc.

 Geographical region: check the geographical region you are going to is insured (often the US and Canada or countries such as Afghanistan are not insured).